Mojo-Numerics-and-Algorithms-group/NuMojo/docs/readthedocs/docs/autodocs/routines/io/formatting.md

 - precision: The number of decimal places to include in the mantissa.
 Default: 10
 - sign: Whether to include the sign of the float in the result.
 Defaults to False.
 Default: False

+Notes: A scientific notation takes the form `-a.bbbbe+ii`.
+It will take `7 + precision` letters in total.

 ## format_floating_precision